zzhangjii/learning-library/ospa-library/security/LAB1_IDCS.md

  ![](./media/idcs44.jpeg)
  <p align="center"> Figure 1-33 </p>

-*  Create an IDCS User via API
+*  Search an IDCS User via API

     * On the **Collections** tab, expand **Users**, and then **Search**.
     * Click on **Search all users (return specific attributes)**